utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 This happens because the test is comparing a number to a string value.
 The test will only return true if both the type and value are equal.

-### JSON not defined error
+### Variable not defined error

 You might encounter the `ReferenceError: <variable> is not defined` error.
-This typically happens when you're attempting to reference a JSON object that hasn't been declared or is outside the scope of your test code.
+This typically happens when you're attempting to reference a variable that hasn't been declared or is outside the scope of your test code.

+In the following example, a JSON object is the value of a variable in the first test.
+The second test is attempting to reference the variable, but it can't because the variable is outside the scope of the second test's code.

 ```js
 /* Response has the following structure: